Skip to content

 pnpm deploy:prod --tag v0.2.0

-To emergency-roll back to the previous tag (doesn’t run migrations — restore from backup if the schema needs to move):
+To emergency-roll back to the previous tag (this does not run migrations — restore from backup if the schema needs to move):

 Terminal window